shmuz/luafar2m/README.md

 ## How to build plugins

-- Make sure that `far2m_src` symlink points to the far2m source directory.
+- Make sure that `FARSOURCE` in CMakeLists.txt points to the far2m source directory.
 ```
    mkdir _build && cd _build
    cmake ..